 The Cinque Terre (pronounced CHEEN-kweh TEHR-reh) is the name given to five fishing and wine-making villages along the eastern Ligurian coast.
 Cinque means "five", terre means "lands": Five Lands.
-The villages from north to south are:
+The Cinque Terre villages from north to south are:

-The Cinque Terre are a Unesco World Heritage Site and tell of a world stopped in time, a landscape made up of villages of sailors with colorful houses and unspoiled nature; territories where life flows slowly.
+Italy's Cinque Terre are a Unesco World Heritage Site and tell of a world stopped in time, a landscape made up of villages of sailors with colorful houses and unspoiled nature; territories where life flows slowly.
 The beaten paths have dug passages where it seemed impossible to pass and the villages were born where the sea creeps more forcefully forming inlets among the rocks.
 All the Cinque Terre villages are colorful, overlooking the sea, and still preserve intact the craftsmanship, the gastronomy and the original fishermen's harbors, which today as yesterday are populated with fishing boats.

 Where to Stay in Monterosso: Hotel Porto Roca

-Spend the afternoon hiking and taking photos in Vernazza.
 Not only is this village picturesque from every angle (who are we kidding, all of Cinque Terre is postcard-perfect), but it is home to the most beautiful hiking trails you’ll ever encounter.
 Toward the back of the town, you will find a hiking trail leading to Corniglia, or you can hike toward Castello Doria, an old castle dating back to the thirteenth century, perfect for an Instagram-worthy shot at sunset.

 Where to Stay in Vernazza: La Mala’